BELLA-RadiationSimulations/GRAPPA/README.md

 ## Data analysis

 We provide some ROOT scripts to facilitate the analysis of the final GRAPPA data.
-Those are automatically installed in the `bin` folder as `scriptname.C`.
+Those are automatically installed in the `bin/analysis` folder as `scriptname.C`.
 You can copy them in your output folder and execute them in `ROOT` as

 ```commandline